soysouvanh/lightx/lightx-api/README.md

    docker run --name lightx-mysql -e MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=lightx_test -p 3306:3306 -d mysql
    ```

-   _(💡 If you do not have Docker installed, you can grab it from docker.com.
-Alternatively, if you already host your own local databases, simply update the `mysql://...` and `postgres://...` connection strings inside the `.env` file natively)_.
+   > *( If you do not have Docker installed, you can grab it from docker.com.
+Alternatively, if you already host your own local databases, simply update the `mysql://...` and `postgres://...` connection strings inside the `.env` file natively)*.

 ### Step 3: Start the LightX server